KirylKandratski/library-pet-project/README.md

 # Library Pet Project

-This project is a simple web application for a library, written in Java using Spring Framework and Thymeleaf.
+This project is a simple web application for a library, written in Java using Spring Framework, Spring Data JPA, and Thymeleaf.
 It allows users to add, edit, delete, and view books and readers in the library.

 ## Project Features

 * Add, edit, delete, and view books and readers
 * Use Hibernate Validator for data validation
-* Use Spring JDBC and PostgreSQL for data storage
+* Use Spring Data JPA and PostgreSQL for data storage
 * Use Thymeleaf for page rendering

 ## Installation Requirements